 Colin and Angela turned and headed back to the stone house across the street.

 Before we got into the car, the realtor asked if we had an offer for him.
-Frank gave him a ridiculously low one.
-The realtor smiled.
+Frank gave him a number and the realtor smiled.

 “I think they’ll accept that,” he said.
 “I’ll call you later.”